 1. Visualize Your Vision

-Have a clear mental picture of what your vision is.
-If your mental picture is lacking heavily, your vision board won’t do justice.
+Have a clear mental picture of your vision.
+If your mental picture is lacking, your vision board won’t do justice.

 2. Have Faith and Believe